 My name is Kimberly Whittier and this is my fourth year as a paraprofessional at PMHS.
 I love my job and helping others succeed academically and socially.
+My son graduated from Prospect in 2021 and my daughter will graduate in 2024.
 Prior to this, I was a veterinary technician for 18 years.
 I love all animals (except spiders).
 If I could own a zoo I would.
-I have volunteered as a leader for the local Cub Scout Pack, Boy Scout Troop and District Council since 2010.
+I have 2 dogs, a cat, 2 goats and chickens.
+I have volunteered since 2010 as a leader for the local Cub Scout Pack and Boy Scout Troop, as well as the District Council serving on 5 Wood Badge courses.
 I enjoy the outdoors and all the seasons including winter and yes, the dreaded snow.
-Snowmobiling is one of my favorite activities.
-I have 2 wonderful children, 2 dogs, a cat, 2 goats and way too many chickens.
+Snowmobiling is one of my favorite winter activities and one day I hope to learn to ski.

 email@example.com / Phone:(603) 875-3800 x3137